jschhie/Financial-Visualizer/README.md

 - Database stores transaction records and retrieves relevant records through ```sqlite3``` queries
   - Avoids SQL injection and exceptions at runtime by ensuring that all user input is valid
 - Allows users to cancel a transcation and return to the Main Menu at any time
-- Total balance reflects the changes made during all user's sessions
+- Total balance reflects the changes made during all of the user's sessions

 ## Requirements
 This Python program simply requires the user to install ```matplotlib``` (and ```python```!).
 They can the run the program as-is.